Kursk State Medical University (KSMU)

 ✓ KSMU is the right choice if:

-- Your budget supports USD 6,550 in Year 1 and USD 6,410 per year from Year 2 (total USD 38,600 over 6 years)
+- Your budget supports USD 6,980 in Year 1 and USD 6,900 per year from Year 2 (total USD 41,480 over 6 years)

 - You want USD-denominated fees — protecting your family from Ruble exchange rate fluctuations over 6 years

-- You want to be part of one of the largest and best-supported Indian student communities at any Russian university
+- You want to be part of one of the largest and best-supported Indian student communities at any Russian university — 1,500+ students

-- You are willing to invest in Russian language learning, understanding that it is essential for clinical years
+- You are willing to invest in Russian language learning, understanding it is essential for clinical years

 ✗ Consider alternatives if:

-- You are looking for the absolute lowest-cost option in Russia — there are cheaper universities, though typically with less clinical infrastructure
+- You are looking for the absolute lowest-cost option in Russia — there are cheaper universities, though typically with less clinical infrastructure and smaller Indian communities

 - You are not willing to invest in Russian language learning — clinical years at any Russian university will be difficult without it